 Aquaventure – Also well established among the local diving community.
 The resort has a native Filipino architecture design.
 Make sure to order their pork chop and enjoy endless cups of their Batangas barako coffee!

 Planet Dive – Established scuba diving resort in Anilao since 1999.
 Has a house reef (Twin Rocks) where you can do unlimited diving.
 No need to rent a banka!

 Diving resorts and dive sites can get pretty crowded during the peak summer seasons so take into consideration long weekends, Holy Week schedules in planning your dive trip.

-For other Anilao Beach Resorts options that fit your style and budget, you should check these out:
+For other Anilao Dive Resorts options that fit your style and budget, you should check these out: